Rajinder Amarnath

-Rajinder Amarnath (born 30 June 1956) is an Indian former cricket player and commentator.
+Rajinder Amarnath Bhardwaj (born 30 June 1956) is an Indian former cricket player and commentator.
 He represented various teams during his first-class playing career.
 He is the youngest son of former India Test cricketer Lala Amarnath.

 Career

 Amarnath made his first-class debut in October 1971 at the age of 15, playing for Vazir Sultan Tobacco XI in the Moin-ud-Dowlah Gold Cup Tournament.
 His Ranji Trophy debut came only five years later for Punjab in the 1976–77 Ranji Trophy.
 He switched to Haryana before 1978–79 Ranji Trophy and played most of his cricket for the team.
 He also made single season appearances for Delhi and Vidarbha in 1981/82 and 1983/84 respectively.
 He finished his career with 36 first-class and one List A appearances.

 Amarnath became a cricket commentator after his playing career.
 He worked as a commentator for several years for All India Radio and Doordarshan.
 Also a coach and author, Amarnath authored a book on his father Lala Amarnath: Life And Times—The Making Of A Legend.